jizhang02/HC-reg-seg/README.md

 # HC-reg-seg

 Fetus head circumference (HC) estimation from ultrasound images via segmentation-based and segmentation-free approaches.
 ---
 ![Cover](code/hc.png)
 ⭐ The highlight of this work:
-* The HC is estimated via segmentation-based and segmentation-free approaches respetively;
+* The HC is estimated via segmentation-based and segmentation-free approaches respectively;
 * Methodology on evaluating the segmentation-based and segmentation-free methods;
 * The evaluation of two approaches is performed under a **fair experimental environment**.